The 8 best image-to-text apps for Android in 2023!

-Sometimes we get physical documents that we need to turn into digital files, but in a way that we can copy and past as plain text, for example.
+Sometimes we get physical documents that we need to turn into digital files, but in a way that we can copy and paste as plain text, for example.
 This can’t be done on your smartphone, and as such you need to use one of the best image-to-text apps.

-For that reason, we have selected the ones we consider to be the best image-to-text apps you can use on Android phones to avoid the need to copy text by hand!
+For that reason, we have selected the ones we consider to be the best in this category that you can use on Android phones to avoid the need to copy text by hand!

 1. Google Keep